kylehoehns/powerball-aws-lambda/README.md

 # Python AWS Lambda

 This is a simple AWS Lambda written in python.
-It returns an HTTP
+It returns an HTTP response including a randomly selected powerball value containing random numbers.

 Use `Makefile` to install dependencies, test, format code, and build output.